Rhodes Scholar Groups

 The Rhodes Disability Project is a collective of scholars within the Rhodes Trust who live with disabilities and allies who do not live with disabilities.
 This includes scholars who live with both visible and invisible disabilities, as well as rare diseases and chronic illnesses.

-We have a number of goals and plans for the upcoming year, including developing an accessibility checklist for events and communications at Rhodes House, helping scholars with disabilities access the support and resources available to them in the Oxford community, and running a number of workshops and panel discussions.
+The Rhodes Disability Project has a number of goals and plans for the upcoming year, including developing an accessibility checklist for events and communications at Rhodes House, helping scholars with disabilities access the support and resources available to them in the Oxford community, and running a number of workshops and panel discussions.

 The listing of a group does not reflect a formal endorsement by the Rhodes Trust, nor do any opinions stated by them necessarily reflect those held by the Trust.
 They are independent groups, but are expected to demonstrate a sense of inclusivity and the scope for dialogue, debate and a diversity of views.